 - “Local Network” means they subscribed themselves but came via the GovDelivery Network (i.e. after subscribing to another organisation’s updates, they accepted the invitation to subscribe to your updates which were being cross-promoted)

 - “Upload” means they were added to the topic mailing list via an upload.
-You should have a record of the terms of that upload and if there is ambiguity about the subscribers’ original consent, do go back and check with them.
-It could be a great opportunity for you to engage them in new subscriptions too.
-Let us know if you need help to launch a re-engagement campaign.
+You should have a record of the terms of that upload and proof of consent if you’re using “consent” as the basis for the communication.

 Choice for citizens is the cornerstone of our service.
-With our platform, subscribers can easily edit their subscriber preferences, meaning they can unsubscribe at topic-level rather than from your organisation’s communications altogether.
+With our GovDelivery Communications Cloud platform, subscribers can easily edit their subscriber preferences.
+They can unsubscribe at a topic-level rather than from your organisation’s communications altogether.
 Other platforms do not offer the same level of personalisation and granularity, and if a citizen hits “unsubscribe”, they could be unsubscribed from all comms making it impossible for organisations to engage that person on other legitimate grounds.

 With correct usage of our GovDelivery Communications Cloud, you can be sure you’re already meeting the stricter requirements around consent: